 - The percentage of pupils achieving the higher standard in reading, writing and Maths combined is above Manchester and in line with national

 - The percentage of pupils achieving the higher standard is above national in GPS, broadly in line with national in maths and writing and below in reading

 - The average point score is above Manchester and national in GPS and the same as Manchester in reading (but one pint below national)

-- In maths the average point score was below Manchester and national as SEN pupils and those with other vulnerabilities in particular struggled to tackle some many of the questions
+- In Maths the average point score was below Manchester and national as SEND pupils and those with other vulnerabilities in particular struggled to tackle some many of the questions

 - There was no significant difference between the attainment of disadvantaged pupils and those without disadvantage.